Discovering Emotional Literacy

-In the mid-eighties, while exploring the power and wisdom of my own feelings and then experiencing subsequent physical and emotional healing, I wondered why I was never taught about my emotions as a child.
-I had been taught everything else, from reading and writing to geography, history, math, physics, and chemistry — the list goes on.
-However, none of it taught me anything about myself!
+In the mid-eighties, after going through intense physical and emotional healing, and watching my peers going through similar experiences, I wondered why we were not taught about our emotions as children.
+I had been taught everything, from reading and writing to geography, history, math, physics, chemistry, etc. However, none of it had taught me anything about myself!

-This process led me to the development of the Emotional Literacy (EL) program and campaign.
-Hand-in-hand with this came the first non-profit organization and media company for the promotion of EL.
-Thus Enchanté Entertainment (now Kids EQ) and Feel.org were born.
 These ventures are dedicated to teaching children and their parents how to use the energy and information of their emotions to live healthier, happier, and more successful lives.
-With the help of many friends — teachers, doctors, authors, artists, and business leaders (who became known as the enchanted family) — we conjured a vision of a generation of children who are passionate, compassionate, and empathic.
+With the help of many friends — teachers, doctors, authors, artists, and business leaders (who became known as the enchanted family).
+We dreamt that one-day Emotional Literacy would be commonplace and there would be much less need for emotional healing – and thus much less pain and violence in the world.

 Enchanté Entertainment / Kids EQ

-Focused initially on children’s emotional education, Ayman created Enchanté Entertainment (now called Kids EQ), a media company dedicated to promoting Emotional literacy at home with families and at school.
-Enchanté published a 21–book series on emotional literacy and a 6–book series on the magic of color.
+Enchanté Entertainment (Kids EQ), is a media company dedicated to promoting Emotional literacy at home and in school.
+Enchanté published a 21–book series on Emotional Literacy and a 6–book series on the magic of color.
 Enchanté and its affiliates also created, produced and released two award-winning feature films and three television series for children.
 These were created in conjunction with media partners SONY, Warner Brothers, and HBO, along with producers Norman Lear, actress Shelly Duvall, and former Disney animator Jim George.

 Emotional Literacy is universally relevant.
 It can benefit every individual, every organization, and every profession.
 It has the capacity to transform each person and their relationships.